 If you’ve got a good head for heights, Babbacombe Cliff Railway, a funicular railway operating since 1926 , is a relaxed and easy way to get down the cliff to Oddicombe Beach below.
 Further along the coast you’ll find Babbacombe Beach, where you can often spot dolphins and seals playing offshore, especially during the quieter autumn months.

 Cockington Country Park and Village

 Managed by Torbay Coast & Countryside Trust, the award winning Cockington country park is a paradise for walkers, gardeners, nature lovers and families.
 With wild woodland, landscaped gardens, a craft centre, play area and tea rooms, there is something for everyone to enjoy.
 Autumn is one of the best times to enjoy the quaint village of Cockington and the surrounding park and woodland, when the trees are starting to turn and the ground is scattered with fallen chestnuts.
-The traditional Cockington Apple Fair is on the 15th October and the Halloween Festival is on the 23rd and both events will show Cockington and its parks and gardens off to their best.
+The traditional Cockington Halloween and Day of the Dead Festival on Sunday 25th October is worth a visit and is a chance to see Cockington and its parks and gardens at their best.

 So don’t dismiss the English Riviera as a summer holiday destination only.
 The mild climate usually ensures higher temperatures than most so getting out and about is still a pleasure and there’s certainly plenty to see and enjoy this autumn.

 You can enjoy it all from the base of TLH Leisure Resort, Torquay.
 This October sees some great special offers, starting at only £116pp, dinner, bed & breakfast, for a 2 night weekend.
 Take a look at all our offers this autumn at www.tlh.co.uk/special-offers